 Take even a casual glance at American airport security and it’s clear that the TSA doesn’t care about passenger safety.
 Even the name “TSA” stands for “Transportation Security Administration,” having nothing to do with travelers and having everything to do with the objects that transport them; their behavior reflects this through the enigmas that are American Airport Security Checkpoints.

 For people that travel outside the USA, American airports are really funny.
 When I travel in the Philippines – a country which really began having terrorist problems starting right around 9/11.
-They see a dozen attacks a year and their airports are crawling with security; you can’t even get through the outer doors to check in without showing your ID and ticket, having everything x-rayed, and walking through a metal detector.
+They see a dozen attacks a year and their airports are crawling with security; you can’t even get through the outer doors to check in without showing your ID and ticket at a turnstile.
+These are actually pretty nifty security devices as they not only stem the flow of crowds but also register information.
+Check out this turnstile at Daosafe for example.
+When you’re there you also find yourself having everything x-rayed, and walking through a metal detector.
 Outside that, where people are arriving and departing, there’s security everywhere.
 Inside the airport, there’s less security than in the USA.
 Because they actually have to deal with terrorist attacks, so they actually secure the airport, not just the airplanes.

 Let’s Talk About Why We Even Have Security